 For example, taking a barista job at Starbucks might seem like a strange decision if you want to work in sales, but it’s a great way to acquire customer service skills that will bolster your CV and make you more attractive to employers.
 Conversely, you may be in a position where you simply have no idea about your future career plans yet and just want to earn some money while you figure things out.

-Either way, any form of work experience is useful and, besides, you never know: that barista job could lead to a management role and a fulfilling career that you’d never previously imagined.
+Either way, any form of work experience is useful and, besides, you never know: that barista job could lead to a store management role and a fulfilling career that you’d never previously imagined.

 6. Get Creative